meshcloud/meshcloud-docs/docs/meshstack.azure.md

 Using pre-provisioned user identities requires your IdP to provide a user identifier suitable to locate user identities in the "home tenant".
 This external user id needs to be mapped to the `euid` user attribute in the [meshIdB](./meshstack.identity-federation.md).

+It is important that the provided euid's are <b>case-sensitive</b> and must match the user entries saved in the AAD against which the replication should happen!
+This is a limitation imposed by the search queries of Microsoft Graph API.

 > meshcloud can support complex Azure AD setups involving user identity lookup rules and multiple home tenants.
 Please contact our experts for more details.

 ### Auto-Provisioned Identities